volitico-kellen/MLPE/README.md

         and examinations of latent/lurking variables and hidden stratification.

+### feedback()

+    subgroup_summary: pandas DataFrame
+        summary statistics of model training set demographic subgroup estimated performance

+# Troubleshooting

+## MMC
+### Metric learning eigenvalues do not converge:
+try re-running fit().
+New data pairs will be chosen, which often solves the issue.
+This may take a few tries

+### Metric learning does not converge in the default number of iters (1000):
+the max iters can be increased with the parameter mmc_max_iter

+### Metric learning does not learn a new metric space:
+metric_learn_max_proj parameter must be increased

+## Pair Selection
+### No or too few pairs are able to be selected:
+pair selection removes patient records from metric learning traning if they contain a demographic attribute represented by less than remove_outliers_thresh.
+Try decreasing remove_outliers_thresh or using wider bins for demographic data

+## Lattice
+### Lattice confidence intervals are all too wide:
+try increasing r_multiple parameter.
+This will include more datapoints per lattice point

 # Contact
-If you have a query regarding use of this tool or would like to collaborate on an improved version of MLPE, please contact us at kellensandvik(at)gmail.com or jesseaviv(at)gmail.com.
+If you have a query regarding use of this tool or would like to collaborate on an improved version of MLPE, please contact us at kellensandvik(at)gmail.com or jesseaviv(at)gmail.com